Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quán chay người Hoa chỉ bán về đêm ở TP.HCM: Khách ăn cạnh bếp than hồng - Ảnh 1.

 Today, not a vegetarian day, the number of customers is not sudden but steady.
-Aunt Tu also leisurely sits to welcome customers, also telling me the story of the vegetarian restaurant that has been her family's "rice bowl" for nearly 15 years.
+Aunt Tu also leisurely sits to welcome customers, also tells me the story of the vegetarian restaurant that has been her family's "rice bowl" for nearly 15 years.

 She honestly said that, back then, she and her husband sold lottery tickets to earn money to support their two sons.
-Later, because of her health, she decided to open a small vegetarian restaurant to sell, and her husband, until now, continues to sell lottery tickets, to support his old age without having to depend too much on his children and grandchildren.
+Later, because of her health, she decided to open a small vegetarian restaurant to sell, and her husband, until now, continues to sell lottery tickets to support his old age without having to depend too much on his children and grandchildren.

 Aunt Tu's vegetarian restaurant, at first glance, seems simple and rustic.
 At first glance, there are about 6-7 dishes, such as vegetarian dumplings, wonton leaves, stir-fried noodles, vegetarian fried noodles...
 The soup and steamed dishes are placed on red-hot charcoal stoves, emitting warmth, making the cold evenings in Ho Chi Minh City more bearable.